 Thanks to the miracle of the internets, yes—absolutely!
 Through Skype, Google and a gazillion other technological inventions, connecting virtually is easy, peasy.
 Most of my clients are not local to me, so I’m adept at managing projects long distance, making sure everyone stays informed.

 How do I know if we’re a good match for one another?

-Well, there’s no guarantees, so there is some risk involved.
+Well, there’s no guarantee, so there is risk involved.
 Working with a designer is a lot like dating and compatibility is important.
-First and foremost, take a look at my work and make sure my style and aesthetic is something you like and are looking for with your project.
-Next, read my about page and get an idea of what my personality is like.
-I’m not for everyone and I’m ok with that.
+First and foremost, take a look at my work and make sure my style and aesthetic is something you like and you think would fit your project.
+Next, read my about page and get an idea of my personality.
+I’m definitely not for everyone and I’m ok with that.